oddjobz/ionman/README.md

 2015-11-23T11:36:13+0000 [Router      30666] onAuthenticate: X8Lda5BvxUjf3ZJ+zUVj6O9WXy626XvIz7Y9pQO14vE= {}
 2015-11-23T11:36:13+0000 [Router      30666] 1266989505295769> Join (demo) as (server)
 ```
 Now you should be ready to roll, crossbar should be serving pages on port 8443 using https, so if you point your browser at https://localhost:8443/ you should see the front page.
+Initially you will see "Sign In" in the top right hand corner and each page will welcome you as "guest".
+If you click on the "Sign In" button and sign in as "user@user" password "user", this will change.

 ![Screenshot of welcome page](https://github.com/oddjobz/ionman/blob/master/contrib/demo.png)